 Geophysical Characteristics of the Sacred Site Location

-Planet Earth is an enormously complex entity experiencing multiple energetic phenomena that interact with human beings in both known and unknown ways.
-Atmospheric conditions, temperature variations and sunlight intensity are examples of such energy phenomena that profoundly affect humans both physically and psychologically.
+Planet Earth is an enormously complex entity experiencing multiple energetic phenomena that interact with human beings in known and unknown ways.
+Atmospheric conditions, temperature variations, and sunlight intensity are energy phenomena that profoundly affect humans physically and psychologically.
 The same is true of various geophysical phenomena such as magnetism, radioactivity, gravity, the presence of subsurface water, the presence of concentrated mineral ores, volcanic activity, earthquakes, tremors, and other seismic activity, ultrasound, ionization, earth lights phenomena and other geophysical anomalies.
-Research has shown that many ancient sacred sites are located directly upon or in close proximity to areas known to have unusual levels of these various kinds of geophysical phenomena.
+Research has shown that many ancient sacred sites are located directly upon or close to areas with unusual levels of these various kinds of geophysical phenomena.
 Paul Devereux comments that,

 In Iceland, for example, the main national site, the tenth-century AD Althing, was built not merely on a fault, but on the rift formed between the North American and Eurasian tectonic plates - an extension of the mid-Atlantic ridge.
 In Ohio, in the United States, the 2,000-year old Serpent Mound, an inexplicable earthwork a quarter of a mile long, was built over a geological site unique in that country: due to volcanic action or meteoric impact it is a highly compressed area of intensive faulting....The greatest megalithic complex in the world, around Carnac in Brittany, France, is hemmed in by fault systems, and occupies France's most volatile tectonic region....In England and Wales all stone circles are situated within a mile of a surface fault or an associated tectonic intrusion....Clearly, the association of such important sites with such distinctive geological features would not have happened by chance.
 (2)